Faizu-poro/gene-expression-analyzer/README.md

 ## Troubleshooting

 - **File Format Issues:**
   Ensure your GCT file conforms to the expected format.
-The first two lines should contain version/dimension info, followed by metadata and numeric data.
+The first two lines should contain version/dimension info, followed by metadata, headers and expression data
 - **Performance:**
   Larger files may take longer to process.
 Progress indicators will show the status.
 - **Installation Issues:**